Fear appeal: Objections to scientific validity

 It is evident that anxiety responses may not be helpful when elicited in the target group.
 This is because, while anxiety can motivate positive health behaviour, it can also be maladaptive, as some individuals form a defensive response to mitigate the negative feeling arising from the fear appeal.
-While there have been mixed results regarding whether fear appeals elicit a defense response, it is important to note that studies exploring this relationship are done in a laboratory setting free of external distractions and where participants are told to focus on the health messages.
+While there have been mixed results regarding whether fear appeals elicit a defense response, studies exploring this relationship are done in a laboratory setting free of external distractions and where participants are told to focus on the health messages.
 It may be that people may have stronger defense responses in real life situations where they must navigate a complex range of competing messages and where they have the option of ignoring the message or looking for competing explanations.
 In addition to this, no studies have followed responses to fear appeals over the longer term, and it possible that repetition of fear appeals may lead to habituation and annoyance, therefore cause individuals to tune out to the messages of the health promotion campaign.